 Frank Somma has been fascinated with clay modeling, practical special FX, puppetry, toy design, stop motion animation, and film design since early childhood.
-Inspired by filmmakers and artists such as Stan Winston, Tim Burton, Todd Macfarlane, and the Brothers Quay, Somma attended the School of Visual Arts, and later worked for master toy designer Digger Mesch at Art Asylum Productions making prototypes for Marvel Comics action figures.
+Inspired by artists and filmmakers such as Egon Schiele, Gian Lorenzo Bernini, Alex Grey, Richard MacDonald, Stanley Kubrick, and the Brothers Quay, he attended the School of Visual Arts, and later worked for master toy designer Digger Mesch at Art Asylum Productions making prototypes for Marvel Comics action figures.
 He also studied under MTV stop-motion animator and FX artist Eric Fogel.
 These experiences allowed him to realize that his nature is as a three dimensional artist.

-In 2000, Somma went on what he believed would be a short trip to Florence, studying at the Lorenzo Dei Medici Institute.
-When his term of study there was nearing its close, a chance encounter on the street with another artist led him to meeting the director of the sculpture program at the Florence Academy of Art, Robert Bodem.
-This was a turning point as Somma instinctively felt that he had found at FAA the intensive classical foundation to allow him to imagine life as a fine artist, following the traditions of Carpeaux, Trubetskoy and Minne.
-Under the tutelage of Bodem and sculptress Lotta Blokker, Somma remained at FAA for four years and graduated from the program, offering Siren as his thesis.
+In 2000, Frank went on what he believed would be a short trip to Florence, Italy.
+A chance encounter on the street with another artist led him to meeting the director of the sculpture program at the Florence Academy of Art, Robert Bodem.
+This was a turning point as he instinctively felt that he had found at FAA the intensive classical foundation to allow him to imagine life as a fine artist, following the traditions of Carpeaux, Trubetskoy, and Minne.
+Under the tutelage of Bodem and sculptress Lotta Blokker, he remained at FAA for four years and graduated from the program, offering Siren as his thesis.

 Frank Somma returned to the United States in 2009 and opened up a studio in the New York City area, where he continues to show and create his sculptures.